openscope/openscope/documentation/airport-format.md

     * [Latitude, Longitude, Elevation](#latitude-longitude-elevation)
     * [Identifiers](#icao-and-iata-identifiers)

-The airport JSON file must be in "[assets/airports](assets/airports)"; the filename should be `icao.json` where "icao" is the lowercase four-letter ICAO airport code, such as "ksfo" or "kmsp".
+The airport JSON file must be in "[assets/airports](assets/airports)"; the filename should be `icao.json` where `icao` is the lowercase four-letter ICAO airport code, such as `ksfo` or `kmsp`.
 If this is a new airport, there should also be an entry added to [airportLoadList.js](../src.assets/scripts/airport/airportLoadList.js) in alphabetical order.
-See the comments for information on the correct structure to use.
+See the comments at the top of that file for information on the correct structure to use.

 ## Example

-_Note: The code block shown below is an **abbreviated** version of [klas.json](assets/airports/klas.json)._
+_Note: The code block shown below is an abbreviated version of [klas.json](assets/airports/klas.json)._
 ```javascript
 {
     "radio": {